The Week in Pictures: Oct. 17 - 24

 House Republicans speak to reporters after Deputy Assistant Secretary of Defense Laura Cooper arrived to testify at a closed-door deposition by the House Intelligence, House Foreign Affairs and House Oversight and Reform Committees on Capitol Hill on Oct.
 23.

-Cooper, the top Pentagon official overseeing U.S. policy regarding Ukraine, testified in front of House impeachment investigators on Wednesday after a five-hour delay caused by a group of House Republicans who stormed the secure room where the deposition was taking place.
+Cooper, the top Pentagon official overseeing U.S. policy regarding Ukraine, testified in front of House impeachment investigators on Wednesday after a five-hour delay caused by a group of House Republicans who stormed the SCIF, or Sensitive Compartmented Information Facility, a secure room where the deposition was taking place.

 Ramba rests after arriving at the Brazilian Elephant Sanctuary in the Chapada dos Guimaraes municipality of Mato Grosso state, Brazil, on Oct.
 18.